appwrite/hacktoberfest/README.md

 ## 👩‍💻 Contributing

 Like with every GitHub project, contributing starts with cloning this repository.
-You can either use the `code` button at the top of this page, or the `git clone` command as follows
+You can either use the `code` button at the top of this page or the `git clone` command as follows

 ```sh
 git clone git@github.com:appwrite/hacktoberfest.git